TREKOL-39294

 The TREKOL-39294 is a Russian six-wheeled amphibious all-terrain vehicle produced by TREKOL.
-The 39294 is available in two versions: passenger and freight and it uses large low-pressure tires.
-TREKOL manufactures the 39294 using UAZ and GAZ parts, which ensures easy operation, easy maintenance and repairs.
+The 39294 is available in two versions, passenger and freight, and it uses large low-pressure tires.
+TREKOL manufactures the 39294 using UAZ and GAZ parts, which they say ensures easy operation, easy maintenance and repairs.
 The fiberglass body has a very low thermal conductivity and the possibility of operating at a temperature of −45 °C to 45 °C. The vehicle has a capacity, in the passenger models, for up to 8 people.
-Maximum speed −70 km/h.
-All-terrain vehicles may be equipped with petrol or diesel engines, as well as water jet to move through the water.
+It has a maximum speed of 70 km/h.
+All-terrain vehicles may be equipped with petrol or diesel engines, as well as a water jet to move through the water.

-It is also featured in the game SnowRunner renamed as the Yar 87.
+It is also featured in the game SnowRunner, renamed as the Yar 87.